 Previously, all calls made to UK mobile numbers and landlines (starting 01, 02 or 03) as well as calls to international numbers and voicemail were charged per second.

-But from today, charging for these calls will be rounded up to the nearest minute (see our Calling Mobiles Cheaply guide for tips on cutting costs).
+But from today, charging for these calls will be rounded up to the nearest minute.

 This means a phone call lasting two minutes and one second will be rounded up to three minutes, with users being charged for the unused 59 seconds.